domreichl/first-neural-network/README.md

 Neural network that recognizes drawn digits

 ### How to Use
 1. Run *paint.py* to draw ten digits (0-9) and save each as a png file.
-(ImageGrab only works on Windows & Mac.)
+(ImageGrab only works on Windows and Mac.)
 2. Run *neural_network.py* to train a network with *training_data.csv* and test it with the images created in step 1.

 ### Additional Information